 Do you know?
-The countdown for the IOQM-2021 (Indian Olympiad Qualifier in Mathematics) exams has started already.
-January 17, 2021 is the decided date to conduct the examination across the nation.
+The countdown for the IOQM-2022 (Indian Olympiad Qualifier in Mathematics) exams has started already.
+October 30, 2022 is the decided date to conduct the examination across the nation.

 Earlier known as PRMO and now termed as IOQM, only the official name of the maths olympiad has been changed, not the exam difficulties.